Last Updated: March 31st, 2021 at 2:14 pm

 Myth: My home is too small for solar panels

-At POWERHOME Solar, your consultant will analyze your roof and shading as well as current power bills and see what size system makes sense for you.
+At POWERHOME SOLAR, your consultant will analyze your roof and shading as well as current electric bills and see what size system makes sense for you.
 Then, we’ll build a custom proposal for you based solely on your individual criteria.
 Even small homes can house a solar panel array.
 Just check out our gallery to see how we’ve made solar work for Michigan homes.

 Myth: Solar in Michigan is too expensive

 The myth that solar panels don’t belong in Michigan has gone on far too long.
 The benefits of solar go way beyond savings.
 Make a positive impact on the environment by going green, save some green in your pocket, and own your own power.
-Join POWERHOME Solar by making the switch to solar today.
+Join POWERHOME SOLAR by making the add solar today.